Kyle Russell (volleyball)

-Kyle Elton Russell (born 25 August 1993) is an American volleyball player who has played in Europe and South Korea.
+Kyle Elton Russell (born August 25, 1993) is an American volleyball player who has played in Europe and South Korea.

 He competed for 4 years on the University of California Irvine men's volleyball team.

 He currently plays for Arago de Sète in the French LNV Ligue A League.

-In April of 2022, Russell pulled off eight aces in a row.
+In April 2022, Russell pulled off eight aces in a row.